Withholding tax measures

 - Income mentioned in Art.
 21, 5°, 6° and 10° ITC to the extent it exceeds the relevant thresholds and no withholding tax has been levied on the excess portion.

-The central contact point within the tax authorities will not be activated and hence debtors of income caught by the 4% surcharge will be deemed to never have had the obligation to notify interest and dividends to the contact point.
+The central contact point within the tax authorities will not be activated and hence debtors of income caught by the 4% surcharge are deemed to never have had the obligation to notify interest and dividends to the contact point.

 - For tax year 2013 taxpayers need in principle to mention all movable income caught by Art.
 17, §1 ITC and all movable miscellaneous income caught by Art.
 90, 5°, 6°, 7° and 11° ITC in their personal tax return.

-- If the 4% surcharge has been withheld at source but eventually appears not due (e.g. threshold not reached), the taxpayer should claim back this 4% surcharge through his tax return for tax year 2013 – this implies reporting all movable income caught by the 4% surcharge
+- If the 4% surcharge has been withheld at source but eventually appears not due (e.g. threshold not reached), the taxpayer has to claim back this 4% surcharge through his tax return for tax year 2013 – this implies reporting all movable income caught by the 4% surcharge

 The Government expects to collect EUR 361 Million with this measure in 2013 as well as in 2014.